 Each school has received a letter grade to describe its performance.
 Please note that these school performance grades are comprised of student achievement (80 percent) and student growth (20 percent).
 Like your child’s report card, however, these numbers may only tell part of the story.
 Our school system is proud of the growth we have seen in our schools in recent years and the numerous opportunities we are providing for our students.
-In 2015-16, our four-year cohort graduation rate reached the highest level ever for Pitt County.
+In 2016-17, our four-year cohort graduation rate was once again the highest ever for Pitt County.
 Additionally, our grade level proficiency scores rose overall for the district.

 As you view the North Carolina School Report Card Website, it is important to note that success in Pitt County is not measured only by assessments.
 Pitt County remains home to some of the most highly qualified teachers in the state, boasting one of the highest percentages of National Board Certified teachers among all North Carolina public school systems.

 We are proud of some of our other accomplishments and the initiatives we have put in place to improve student achievement and provide more opportunities in future years.
 Some of them include STEM (science, technology, engineering, mathematics) labs in our middle schools, our Early College High School, our Health Sciences Academy, and other school-specific focused programs, such as global health and wellness, dual language immersion, STEM, and the arts.
 Additionally, our graduating seniors this past school year earned over $26.5 million in scholarships for continuing their education.